-nat Can Be Done If stified nd Eligibility Unit uired Usable of Work and uired Outcome Work Code 13)The project must meet the general eligibility requirements in Paragraph R-2. h.
-Measures for Residences (Positive Ventilation Package Only) continuous positive ventilation and when tested, must demonstrate to 14 idence that been mitigated CFR part 150 rements.
-EN HO 60 EN HO 65 EN HO 70 EN HO 75 Pecause the interior noise measurements are conducted with "windows closed", there may be situations where a residence does not have an existing ventilation system, but relies on keeping the windows open for air circulation.
+nat Can Be Done If stified Factors to Consider For Justification and Eligibility Required Usable Unit of Work and Required Outcome Work Code (13)The project must meet the general eligibility requirements in Paragraph R-2. h.
+Noise Mitigation Measures for Residences (Positive (1) The residence must not have continuous positive ventilation and when tested, must demonstrate interior noise levels less than 45 dB.
+A residence that has been mitigated to 14 CFR part 150 requirements.
+EN HO 60 EN HO 65 EN HO 70 EN HO 75 See Ventilation Package Only) (2) (2) Because the interior noise measurements are conducted with "windows closed", there may be situations where a residence does not have an existing ventilation system, but relies on keeping the windows open for air circulation.
 See Table R-5 for correct work code.
-System is the allowable package for these residences.
+(3) A Continuous Positive Ventilation System is the allowable package for these residences.
 The sponsor must also provide detailed information about the ventilation package including costs of the package compared to the cost of a standard noise insulation package.
 The sponsor may recommend an air conditioning system in lieu of ventilation- only.
-4) Because a ventilation system is likely to increase utility and maintenance costs for the residence, the sponsor should provide information about utility and maintenance costs for the installed equipment to the residence owners.
-5) This package is limited to those structures that do not have an existing continuous positive ventilation system.
+(4) Because a ventilation system is likely to increase utility and maintenance costs for the residence, the sponsor should provide information about utility and maintenance costs for the installed equipment to the residence owners.
+(5) This package is limited to those structures that do not have an existing continuous positive ventilation system.
 It is not available to structures that have an existing continuous positive ventilation system in place even if the system is inoperable, older, or does not meet the current building code standards for air exchanges.
-6) The project must meet the general

-What Can Be Done If Justified ctors to Consider For Justification d Eligibility Required Usable Unit of Work and Required Outcome Work Code eligibility requirements in Paragraph R-2. i. i.
-Noise Mitigation Measures for Public Buildings (Full Sound Insulation Package) The project must meet the two- stage eligibility test.
+(6) The project must meet the general nat Can Be Done If stified ctors to Consider For Justification I Eligibility Required Usable Unit of Work and Required Outcome Work Code eligibility requirements in Paragraph R-2. i.
+Noise Mitigation Measures for Public Buildings (Full Sound Insulation Package) (1) The project must meet the two- stage eligibility test.
 First the property must be in an eligible noise contour threshold (per Paragraph R-6) and second, the property must meet the interior noise level requirement (per Paragraph R-8).
 A public building that has been mitigated to 14 CFR part 150 requirements.
 EN PB 60 EN PB 65 EN PB 70 EN PB 75 See Table R-5 for correct work code (2) The sound insulation package must provide a reduction of at least 5 dB and bring the average interior noise level below 45 dB.
 Depending on the pre-insulation noise measurements, the 5 dB reduction may result in an interior noise level that is less than 45 dB.
 If for any reason the sponsor believes that the 5 dB reduction cannot be achieved, the sponsor must provide a written request to the ADO.
 The ADO must receive APP-1 concurrence to proceed with the work.
 APP-1 concurrence will generally be limited to ventilation packages and cases of neighborhood equity or for older or poorly maintained residences where the 5 dB reduction may be difficult to achieve.
 (3) The sponsor must follow the sampling and testing criteria listed in Paragraph R-11.
-(4) The following measures are allowable: window and door replacement, caulking, weatherstripping, and installing central air ventilation so that the windows can be kept closed only if the structure does not already have a central air ventilation system.
+(4) The following measures are allowable: window and door replacement, caulking, weather- stripping, and installing central air ventilation so that the windows can be kept closed only if the structure does not already have a central air ventilation system.
 The use of other measures is not allowable unless the ADO has approved the use of the measures in advance.
 In this case, the ADO must keep a